AdobeDocs/experience-manager-65.de-DE/help/assets/config-dynamic.md

 If you are upgrading AEM Dynamic Media from 6.3 to 6.5 (which now includes the ability for zero downtime deployments), you are required to run the following curl command to migrate all your presets and configurations from `/etc` to `/conf` in CRXDE Lite.

-**Hinweis**: Wenn Sie Ihre AEM-Instanz im Kompatibilitätsmodus ausführen, d. h. das Kompatibilitätspaket installiert ist, müssen Sie diese Befehle nicht ausführen.
+**Hinweis**: Wenn Sie Ihre AEM Instanz im Kompatibilitätsmodus ausführen, d. h. das Kompatibilitätspaket installiert ist, müssen Sie diese Befehle nicht ausführen.

 Bei allen Upgrades – mit oder ohne Kompatibilitätspaket – können Sie die standardmäßig in Dynamic Media vorhandenen Viewer-Vorgaben kopieren, indem Sie unter Linux den folgenden curl-Befehl ausführen: